-One of the challenges of Chapter 7 bankruptcy in Lower Providence is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Lower Providence is that you have to qualify.
 In order to qualify in Lower Providence, you often have to pass the Pennsylvania bankruptcy means test.
 You can estimate that qualification below in Lower Providence.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Pennsylvania.
 It considers the average family size and income.

 To estimate your qualification, you can take the Lower Providence Chapter 7 qualification calculator below that is specific to Lower Providence.